Gardener Lambeth Modern Slavery Statement

 We operate across multiple sectors and recognise the responsibility to uphold ethical standards.
 Our modern slavery policy is embedded within procurement and HR practices, with clear roles and responsibilities for leadership and staff.
 We provide training and communicate that any breach of our anti-slavery standards will result in decisive action, including contract termination where appropriate.

-Graphic denoting scope and supplier coverage for anti-slavery policy The scope of this modern slavery statement covers all entities under Gardener Lambeth control and our direct suppliers.
+A neatly maintained front garden featuring a lush, green lawn with dense, freshly cut grass.
+In the background, a wooden garden border holds a variety of green plants and climbing vines, some with delicate leaves and small buds.
+Several gardening tools, including a hand rake, pruning shears, a small trowel, and gardening gloves, are arranged on the grass in front of the border.
+The scene is illuminated by natural daylight, suggesting a mild, clear weather day, and subtly reflects the outdoor gardening work that Gardener Lambeth offers, focusing on landscape maintenance and garden upkeep in the Lambeth area.
+The scope of this modern slavery statement covers all entities under Gardener Lambeth control and our direct suppliers.
 We conduct due diligence on new suppliers and re-evaluate existing relationships to reduce risk.
 Key risk factors include third-party labour providers, complex subcontracts and high-turnover roles — these are prioritised for monitoring and remedial action.

 Supplier Audits and Monitoring